 The cracks happened on heat up (since they have opened up wide).
 A combination of issues contribute.
-The kiln shelves heat-sink the wide flat bottoms, vessel walls are thick, there is some unevenness of wall thickness and only a 30-minute hold at 220F to remove glaze water from the bisque (that could have left dampness in thicker sections); these combined to produce temperature gradients within the piece.
+The kiln shelves heat-sink the wide flat bottoms, vessel walls are thick, there is some unevenness of wall thickness and only a 30-minute hold at 220F to remove glaze water from the bisque (that could have left dampness in thicker sections).
+Factors like these combine to produce temperature gradients within the piece.
 The firing schedule rose rapidly from 250-2100F (400F/hr) amplifying these gradients as it climbed.
-At quartz inversion these gradients produced a wave of volumetric change moving through the bisqued piece and it initiated a crack where different thickness met at a sharp contour, the bottom corner.
+At quartz inversion these gradients produced a wave of volumetric change moving through the bisqued piece and this likely initiated a crack where stresses met at a combination sharp-contour and thickness-change, the bottom corner.

 Body Cracking and Dunting During Firing

 Ceramic industry can fire much faster and deal with much heavier objects than potters can, how do they do it.
 The answer is they pay more attention to the basics, it is all common sense and good equipment.

 In ceramics, this refers to the sudden volume change in crystalline quartz particles experience as they pass up and down through 573C.
 Fired cracks are often related to this.